ericcrick/shopwebapp/README.md

 # shopwebapp
-A web app developed with nodejs, react and mongodb
+A REST api developed with nodejs and mongodb